-The face has been tweaked for the 2013 model year, with more chrome around the grille, sleeker and more exotic headlamps with LED rings, and a reshaped full-width front airdam, with unfortunate chrome slats at the corners.
+The face was tweaked for 2013, with more chrome around the grille, sleeker headlamps with LED rings, and a reshaped full-width front airdam, having unfortunate chrome slats at the corners.

-The 7 Series has presence.
-The sheet metal contours, blending concave and convex surfaces, are still there, but without the gratuitous scoops and scallops of a couple years ago.
-The fenders are chiseled nicely.
+The 7 Series definitely has a visual presence.
+The sheet metal contours, blending concave and convex surfaces, have lost the gratuitous scoops and scallops of the past.
+Fenders are chiseled nicely.
 The 7 Series has the maturity and sophistication appropriate to a car of its stature.

-From the rear, there's little to tell the world that the BMW 7 is a remarkable luxury car.
-The back end looks like any other car on the highway, with big taillights and a horizontal chrome strip.
-And for 2013 another chrome strip.
+From the rear, there's little to tell the world that the BMW 7 Series is a remarkable luxury car.
+The back end looks like any other car on the highway, with big taillights and a pair of chrome strips.
 A small lip on the trunk lid only adds accent to the car's lines when viewed from the side.
-Maybe it's good not to attract attention by those behind.

-The 7 Series models deliver the luxurious feeling cars in this class are supposed to create.
-Comfort is superb in the front seat or rear seat, especially with the Li model with its longer wheelbase and 4.2 more inches of rear legroom.
-It's got 44.3 inches, compared to the Jaguar XJL at 44.1 and Audi A8L at 43.1.
+Each 7 Series model delivers the luxurious feeling that cars in this class are supposed to create.
+Comfort is superb in the front seat or rear seat, especially in an Li model with its longer wheelbase and 4.4 more inches of rear legroom.
+It's got 44.3 inches, compared to the Jaguar XJL at 44.1 and Audi A8L at 42.9.

-The 7 Series models with the standard wheelbase still have good legroom of 38.9 inches, enough for adults up to six feet tall without cramping them.
-The doors open way wide, for easy entry and exit; however, the front doors need to be closed by pulling on a notch in the armrest, and it's too far to easily reach.
+The 7 Series models with the standard wheelbase still have good legroom of 38.9 inches, sufficient for adults up to six feet tall without cramping them.
+The doors open way wide, for easy entry and exit; however, the front doors need to be closed by pulling on a notch in the armrest, and it's too far to reach easily.

-The dash is low, thin and lovely, and the instruments are beautiful silver-rimmed analog gauges, speedometer, tach, temp and fuel gauges, best-looking anywhere.
-There's an excellent display with a large 10.2-inch high-definition screen using trans-reflective technology that makes it easy to read in sunlight;
+The dashboard is low, thin and lovely, and the instruments are beautiful silver-rimmed analog gauges.
+The speedometer, tachometer, temperature and fuel gauges are among the best-looking anywhere.
+There's an excellent display with a large 10.2-inch high-definition screen, using trans-reflective technology that makes it easy to read in sunlight.

-The audio and navigation systems, phone, infotainment and other functions are controlled by BMW's iDrive, now in its fourth generation.
-This latest version is better than before but still bewildering, and it consumes large amounts of concentration while you're trying to focus on the road in front of you.
+The audio and navigation systems, phone, infotainment and other functions are controlled by BMW's iDrive.
+The menus for Navigation and Radio/Media were restructured for 2013, but this latest version is still bewildering, and it consumes large amounts of concentration while you're trying to focus on the road in front of you.
 We have, however, talked to 7 Series owners who have learned how to operate iDrive effectively, and some like it.

 There are also eight programmable buttons that look like radio presets.
 They can be used as presets or to program commonly used functions, such as favorite phone numbers and important navigation destinations.

-The standard climate control system offers up to four separate temperature zones, but we drove the 750Li during a heat wave, and the air conditioning on max couldn't make the cabin cool enough, and it defaulted to 70 degrees each time the car was shut off.
+The standard climate control system offers up to four separate temperature zones, but we drove the 750Li during a heat wave, and the air conditioning on max couldn't make the cabin cool enough.
+In addition, it defaulted to 70 degrees each time the car was shut off.

 All the warnings for detection systems drove us crazy with their crying wolf.
-The only good news is they're optional equipment.
-Don't get us wrong, systems that prevent accidents are a wonderful idea, but we got all false alarms, and many times the false warning itself was a hazard.
-The night vision kept seeing things that weren't there, on the dark road ahead; what's more, if there had been a deer, the night vision wouldn't have been able to detect it.
-Lane detection kept beeping at us and vibrating the steering wheel to warn us that we were wandering, when in fact all was fine except the road was curving; a BMW spokesman admitted to us that it should be turned off on curving roads, it's only good for freeways, but even there, we found it to be hysterical.
-The blind spot monitor relentlessly blinked at us whenever we passed a guard rail.
+The only good news is that they're optional equipment.
+Don't get us wrong, systems that prevent accidents are a wonderful idea; but we got all false alarms, and many times the false warning itself was a hazard.
+The night vision kept seeing things that weren't there, on the dark road ahead; what's more, if there had been a deer, the night vision probably wouldn't have been able to detect it.
+Lane detection kept beeping at us and vibrating the steering wheel to warn us that we were wandering, when in fact all was fine except the road was curving; a BMW spokesman admitted to us that it should be turned off on curving roads.
+It's only good for freeways, but even there, we found it to be hysterical.
+The blind-spot monitor relentlessly blinked at us whenever we passed a guard rail.

 Cubby storage in front is in short supply for a car of this size, so sometimes you have to use the cupholders.
 All we had was a micro cassette tape recorder, a set of keys, a garage door opener, and some bridge toll tickets; was it too much to ask of our six-figure car to find us somewhere to put them?
 Small door pockets help little.